mozilla-conduit/suite/README.md

 ## Preconfigured users:

-For performing administration tasks in Phabricator, first log out of Phabricator and then go to http://phabricator.test/auth/start/?admin and log in with

-`user:admin`, `password:password123456789!`

 To log in as a normal test user, you will need to use BMO for auth delegation.
 Log out of Phabricator and then click on 'Log In or Register'.
 You will be redirected to BMO's login page.